 At present, family presence is limited to the following:

 - Inpatients at the KGH site: A patient will be asked on admission to identify one essential family member as their designated partner in care.
 Any patient or family member who isn’t sure whether this vital step has occurred should ask the unit clerk, nurse or charge nurse to verify that the step is complete.
 This designated family member must be registered by the patient’s clinical unit.
 Registered family members must present photo identification that clearly shows face and complete first and last name.

 - Odd or Even Day Visits Based on Floor Number.
 In order to limit the number of people in the hospital on a daily basis, family members of patients on even-numbered floors will be allowed to visit on even-numbered days and vice versa for odd-numbered floors and days.
 For example, a patient on Connell 9 would be able to have their essential family member visit on June 1, 3, 5, etc.

-- Patients who are actively dying: An inpatient who is actively dying, as defined by the most responsible physician, may have no more than two family members present at a time and within reason.
+- Patients who are actively dying: An inpatient who is actively dying, as defined by the most responsible physician, may have 2 registered family members.
+Exceptions may be made within reason in exceptional circumstances only (e.g. spouse + 2 children = 3).
+Where an exceptional circumstance is made, only 2 family members are permitted in the hospital at any one time.
 This includes patients receiving Medical Assistance in Dying (MAiD).

 - Patients with COVID-19: If the patient has tested positive for COVID-19 but is not dying, then the patient is in isolation and cannot receive visitors until a negative COVID test occurs.